miyamam/InvokeV-Container/README_E.md

     > New-ContainerImage -ContainerName "CON_01" -ImageName "IMG_01"

 Create New Container Virtual Machine from created first Container Virtual Machine Image.
-This process doesn't depend on if Container Virtual Machine is running or not running.
+This process doesn't depend on if the Container Virtual Machine is running or not running.
 Created Container Virtual Image is child file (differential file) of parent virtual machine image file.